sayedazharsabri/JavaScript-Tutorial/README.md

 - Multiple callbacks may be added by calling then() several times.
 They will be invoked one after another, in the order in which they were inserted.
 - Explained with examples

+Day 12
+- Iterators and generators
+- Iterators
+- Generator functions
+- Iterables
+- User-defined iterables
+- Hands on Iterators with example
+- Hands on Generators with example